NunoSav/ttn-client-js/README.md

 # ttn-client-js
-Javascript client for the TTN API
+Javascript client for the TTN API (Partial implementation)